microsoft/dotnet/Documentation/compatibility/wcf-accessbility-combobox-high-contrast-issue-in-svcTraceViewer-tool.md

 ```

 ### Recommended Action
-   - How to opt out of change
+   - How to opt out of the change
   If you don't want to have the high contrast behavior change, you can disable it by removing the following section from the svcTraceViewer.exe.config file:
 ```xml
 <AppContextSwitchOverrides value="Switch.UseLegacyAccessibilityFeatures=false;Switch.UseLegacyAccessibilityFeatures.2=false" />